starcitizen-lug/lug-helper/README.md

   - Checks that the hard open file descriptors limit is set to at least 524288
     - This limits the maximum number of open files on your system.
 On some Linux distributions, the default is set too low for Star Citizen

-`Install Star Citizen`
+`Install Star Citizen Launcher`
-- Installs Star Citizen using Wine
+- Installs the Star Citizen RSI Launcher using Wine

 `Manage Wine Runners`
 - Quickly install and delete custom Wine runners